 With iBeacons you take advantage of geolocation marketing and promote your offers to your customers on the point of sale.

 At the same time you can use geolocation to show and promote the closest brick and mortar store.

 Use this as an opportunity to provide more information about in-store products and deals.

 You can also collect information about past visits to your store and sections visited so you get an idea of the kind of products the customer is interested into buying.

-Providing information about products in-store – imagine that someone is checking a product in your physical store.
-You can use your eCommerce app to provide him with more information about the item – available sizes, colors, materials used, etc.
+Imagine that someone is checking a product in your physical store.
+You can use your ecommerce app to provide him with more information about the item – available sizes, colors, materials used, etc.

 You can show product reviews of past customers and give limited time offers to stimulate purchases.

-Customer reviews – at the moment of purchase or after that you can use your Commerce app to encourage customers to leave product ratings and reviews.
+At the moment of purchase or after that you can use your commerce app to encourage customers to leave product ratings and reviews.

 You can encourage them to do so with discount vouchers for next purchases.
 That way they will be more likely to compliment your products and this will help you generate more sales from other customers.